ThodorisAkr/expenses-app/README.md

 # expenses-app

-Following Udemy React course which is linked below, I made a simple expenses app which shows to the user expenses in a chart which be filtered by year, while also a new expense can be added.
+Following Udemy React course made a simple expenses app which shows to the user expenses in a chart which is filtered by year, while also a new expense can be added.
 This app utilizes the following React's basic concepts:

 - State and useState Hook